Tag Archive | how to fertilize vegetables

 Ceramic Pots

-Ceramics are beautiful and heavy, and can be expensive.
+Ceramics are beautiful and heavy, and they can be expensive.
 Soil temperature rises uncomfortably on the sunny side unless the pot is shaded.
 Try using light colored pots in the summer, which will reflect most of the heat.

 If you’re unsure of the safety of the glaze, line the inside of the pot with food-grade plastic bags, poking several holes in the bottom for drainage.
-But, I would choose a different pot if a sticker on the bottom warns “Not for direct contact with food”.
+Choose a different pot if a sticker on the bottom warns “Not for direct contact with food”.

 You could also plant the tomato in a large nursery pot, and then insert it into the decorative glazed container.
 Make sure both pots have drainage holes.
 This “double-potting” allows air circulation around the interior pot and eliminates concerns about questionable glazes.